 -Getting a Job examines the practical process of applying for a job.
 Students will practise all aspects from job adverts, application forms, CVs and interviews.

--Success in Work prepares students for professional life and looks at social behaviour expected in a workplace.
+-Success in Work prepares students for professional life and looks at social behaviour expected in the workplace.
 Students will practise roleplays and learn about timekeeping.

 If possible, students are encouraged to take part in work experience in their local area during their course.